 What we commonly think of as strengths and weaknesses can be very different in reality, and the underdog wins more often than we expect.
 This book covers varying subjects such as children of wealthy parents, the Troubles in Northern Ireland, primary school class sizes, deterring crime, and girls’ basketball.
 Gladwell offers individual stories and adds research to generalize his points.
 What you think you know ain’t so – delightful.

 Advantages may make someone stronger for a while, until getting “more” becomes a weakness.
-The once-stronger side focuses on what worked in the past and how things “should” be done, blind to the challenge that confronts them.
+The once-stronger side focuses on what worked in the past and how things “should” be done, blind to the challenge that confronts them in the present.

 Consider “wars over the last two hundred years – how often do you think the [more powerful] side wins?
 Most of us would put that number at close to 100 percent… [but] just under a third of the time, the weaker country wins.”